 Tour the Pottery

-Guests to the studio are welcome for tours, visits, pottery purchasing, and for 3:00pm tea at the irori table.
+In addition to tours and purchases, guests are welcome to 3 p.m. afternoon tea at the irori table.
 An irori is a traditional Japanese hearth and table used for heating tea water and food as well as for generating warmth in the home.
 The table at the studio is most often used for tea, and on occasion it is used to prepare a meal over the central burner.

 Water for tea is heated in an antique cast iron kettle hung from the ceiling using a traditional jizaikagi pot hook.
 The water is then carefully poured over tea leaves into a wood-fired ceramic teapot.
 Except for tea ceremonies and other seasonal or special occasions, the tea served in the studio is a worker's grade organic sencha green tea from the mountains of Japan.